Governance & Reliability

 Overall Score Interpretation Recommended Action

-1 Ad hoc — systemic failure risk Do not deploy Tier 3.
+1 Ad hoc · systemic failure risk Do not deploy Tier 3.
 Address foundational gaps before proceeding.

-2 Reactive — failures will occur; recovery is uncertain Tier 1 only.
+2 Reactive · failures will occur; recovery is uncertain Tier 1 only.
 Build structured controls before expanding scope.

-3 Structured — baseline trustworthiness achievable Tier 2 acceptable.
+3 Structured · baseline trustworthiness achievable Tier 2 acceptable.
 Identify lowest-scoring domains and invest.

-4 Measured — trustworthy operation likely Tier 3 acceptable with independent oversight.
+4 Measured · trustworthy operation likely Tier 3 acceptable with independent oversight.
 Continuous improvement active.

-5 Institutionalised — trustworthiness is architectural Tier 3 appropriate.
+5 Institutionalised · trustworthiness is architectural Tier 3 appropriate.
 Maintain.
 Export culture to new systems.

-Frequency: Run this assessment at each major lifecycle transition — pre-deployment, annually during operation, and after any significant incident.
+Frequency: Run this assessment at each major lifecycle transition: pre-deployment, annually during operation, and after any significant incident.
 Do not run it to confirm you are doing well.
 Run it to find where you are not.

 A ten-minute brief for board members, executives, and non-technical decision-makers responsible for AI systems.

-Most AI systems fail not because the model is weak, but because the architecture around it — the infrastructure, monitoring, security, governance, and organisational culture — was never designed for the real world.
+The core argument in three sentences: Most AI systems fail not because the model is weak, but because the architecture around it (the infrastructure, monitoring, security, governance, and organisational culture) was never designed for the real world.
 This document provides a framework for evaluating and improving that architecture systematically.
 It will not tell you your AI is safe.
 It will tell you whether the architecture deserves that claim.

-A practical standard for assessing and building trustworthy AI systems.
-It organises the known failure modes of AI systems into five domains, sixteen pillars, and two foundational layers.
-It provides a maturity model for diagnosing where an organisation currently sits, a lifecycle map for prioritising effort, and an operational appendix with concrete controls and metrics.
-It is designed to be used — in planning meetings, in board risk discussions, in regulatory submissions, in post-incident reviews.
+What this framework is: a practical standard organising the known failure modes of AI systems into five domains, sixteen pillars, and two foundational layers, with a maturity model for diagnosis, a lifecycle map for prioritisation, and an operational appendix of concrete controls.

-A guarantee that AI systems will not fail.
+What this framework is not: a guarantee that AI systems will not fail.
 A certification scheme.
 A replacement for sector-specific regulation.
 A reason to deploy systems you should not deploy.

 What boards should ask: